 Sales Tax Revenue Bonds are long-term debt obligations secured by a portion of sales tax revenues.
 The Sales Tax Receipts consist of all amounts received by the CTA from the RTA, representing the CTA's share of (i) RTA Sales Taxes imposed through the Northeastern Illinois Transit Region, which includes the Counties of Cook, DuPage, Kane, Lake, McHenry, and Will; (ii) Replacement Revenues paid to the RTA by the State; and (iii) Public Transportation Fund Revenues paid to or on behalf of the RTA by the State.
-The sales tax pledge for the 2010B, 2014, and 2020B Series is parity to the sales tax pledge for the 2008A&B Series.
-The sales tax pledge for the 2008A&B Series.
-The sales tax pledge for the 2008A&B Sales Tax Bonds (POBs) are also secured by Transfer Tax Receipts, which are real estate transfer tax revenues remitted by the City directly to the CTA pursuant to the Intergovernmental Agreement.
+The sales tax pledge for the 2010B, 2014, and 2020B Series is parity to the sales tax pledge for the 2020A&B Series.
+The sales tax pledge for the 2020A Series is subordinate to the sales tax pledge for the 2008A&B, 2010B, 2014, and 2020B Series.
+The 2008A&B Sales Tax Bonds (POBs) are also secured by Transfer Tax Receipts, which are real estate transfer tax revenues remitted by the City directly to the CTA pursuant to the Intergovernmental Agreement.
 Transfer Tax Receipts do not secure the 2010B, 2014, 2017, 2020A, 2020B, or 2022A Series Bonds.
 Debt service on the Series 2010B, 2014, 2017, 2020A, 2020B and 2022A bonds is accounted for in the 5-year Capital Improvement Program and is reimbursed with federal formula funds.
 Debt service for the Series 2008A&B bonds is accounted for in the operating budget.